http4s/blaze/README.md

 Bryce Anderson <bryce.anderson22@gmail.com>

 ### Licence
-Blaze is licensed under the Apache 2.0 license.
+Blaze is licensed under a BSD license.
 See the license file in the root project directory for more information.